Talking therapies are psychological treatments for mental and emotional problems like stress, anxiety and depression.

 - post-traumatic stress disorder (PTSD)

-CBT is available on the NHS for people with depression, anxiety disorders and other mental health problems that it's been proven to help.
+CBT is available on the NHS for people with depression, anxiety disorders and other mental and physical health problems that it's been proven to help.

 Read more about talking therapies on the NHS.

-There are also self-help books and computer courses based on CBT to help you overcome common problems like depression.
+There are also self-help therapies like books and computer courses based on CBT to help you overcome common problems like depression.

-Guided self-help is recommended as a treatment for depression, anxiety and panic disorder.
+Guided self-help is recommended as a treatment for some types of depression, anxiety, panic disorder and obsessive compulsive disorder (OCD).

 With guided self-help you work through a CBT-based workbook or computer course with the support of a therapist.